RBVI/chimerax-recipes/surface_color/surface_color.md

 # Color each vertex of a surface using a value from a file

 Here is some ChimeraX Python code that colors a surface using a numeric value for each vertex read from a file.
 Each line of the file has one floating point number with as many lines as there are surface vertices.
-Such a file would be generated with the surface by analysis code.
+These vertex values would come from custom surface analysis code.

 Opening the Python code [surface_color.py](surface_color.py) defines the surfcolor command.

     open surface_color.py

-Then to color a surface [example_surface.stl](example_surface.stl) using [vertex_values.txt](vertex_values.txt)
+Then to color a surface [example_surface.stl](example_surface.stl) using [vertex_values.txt](vertex_values.txt).
+The vertex value in this example is the polar angle from -180 to 180 degrees.

     cd ~/Downloads
     open example_surface.stl